 Alpacas thrive at high elevations.
 Their thick wool coats keep them warm, and their extra-large hearts and lungs keep their bodies well-supplied with oxygen in the thin air of their mountain homes.

 Alpacas are camelids, a group of animals that includes dromedaries and bactrian camels (which can be found in northern Africa and central Asia) and guanacos and vicuñas (which can be found in South America).
 The larger group to which alpacas belong is order Artiodactyla, which includes deer, hippos, antelopes, and sheep.
-At the National Zoo, you can see collared peccaries, scimitar-horned oryx
+At the National Zoo, you can see collared peccaries, scimitar-horned oryx, cows

 , and goats